Yacein and Haroun Al-Shaater are an anglo-Egyptian writing and directing duo.

 Haz’s experience in directing commercial work (Telly awards winner, Drum Roses awards Gold winner) has brought him on to lead advertising shoots for brands such as Siemens, Nike and Facebook.

 This year, he was selected for the Terre Di Cinema Cinecampus 23 to write and direct a short on 35mm film in Sicily.

 Meanwhile, Yaz has directed theatre across the world.
 His projects range from Boris: World King, a comedy about the then-mayor-of-London (which transferred to Trafalgar Studios after two sell-out runs at the Edinburgh Fringe); to ground-breaking all-female productions of Shakespeare’s Othello and Titus Andronicus with Smooth Faced Gentlemen.
 Recently he directed Monster and Fanboy with the acclaimed Worklight Theatre Company.

 Yaz recently directed his first television on Hollyoaks for Lime Pictures/C4 and completed a Shadow Director Programme with Sky Studios on The Rising.

-Yaz Al-Shaater is represented by Frances Arnold
+Yaz & Haz Al-Shaater is represented by Frances Arnold